Benjamin Franklin once said, “It takes many good deeds to build a good reputation, and only one bad one to lose it.”

 Financially, your reputation boils down to a three-digit number: your credit score.
 Each credit-related action you take is recorded, tallied, and turned into this increasingly important number.

 A good credit score will help you get the best rate on a mortgage and a lot more.
 Insurers, cell phone providers, and a growing list of other companies base their decisions about working with you and at what rates, in part, on your credit report and/or score.
 More and more landlords and employers check the same information before renting you a place to live or offering you a job.

 Clearly, building and maintaining a strong credit score is important.
-That’s why the eighth of my 11 principles for simple, meaningful success is to Manage Your Number.
+Here’s how.

 Pay Your Bills on Time

 Thirty-five percent of your credit score is based on your track record of paying your bills on schedule.
 Do all that you can to pay your bills on time.

 Most credit card companies will send you an e-mail alert a week or so before your next payment is due.
 Paying your bills on time is so important that you should create multiple reminders.
 Sign up for the free alerts available to you, and add bill due dates to your calendar as well.

 Be Careful About How Much Credit You Use

 Thirty percent of your credit score is based on how much you owe.
 What is especially important is how much of your available credit you are using—your credit utilization—across all of your credit cards and on each individual card.

 Using 30 percent of your available credit or less is good; 10 percent or less is ideal.
 This goes for people who pay their balances in full each month, as you should, not just those who carry a balance.
 The credit bureaus simply check to see how much credit you are using at some point each month.